queval-j/Backbone-Extend/README.md

 Currently, Backbone-Extend has :
 - Backbone.Application :
-Backbone.Application allow to the Backbone.Page to talk between us and provide a system to prevent a user to modify the
+Backbone.Application allow the Backbone.Page to talk between us and provide a system to prevent a user to modify the web application directly in the console.
 - Backbone.Page :
 His goal is simple : make the difference between primary view and subview.
 You can have only one Backbone.Page showed, so when you fire the show event, you hide all the view not concernet by the call.
 It's just easy like that.
 - Backbone.Keyboard :